 Da Vinci also produced sketches for early stage helicopters, too, and all of these experimental designs are covered in our inventions section.

 Besides his helicopters and other flying machine sketches, Da Vinci also created ideas for several cannons, catapults and parachutes.
-These are the best known of his inventions, but his work covered all manner of areas such as Science, Anatomy, Botany, Geology, Astronomy, Hydrodynaics, Cartography and Mathematics.
+These are the best known of his inventions, but his work covered all manner of areas such as Science, Anatomy, Architecture, Sculpture, Botany, Geology, Astronomy, Hydrodynaics, Cartography and Mathematics.

 Giant Catapult was a series of work from Da Vinci aimed at improving upon existing designs for catapults, which had themselves been around since very early AD.